SIGMA Team Documents

 brew install syncthing

-Then you can run syncthing by typing syncthing
+Then you can run syncthing by typing syncthing into the command

 line, where you can see the logs and errors as they occur.
 Once

-you’re comfortable with how syncthing works, you can also type brew services start syncthing
+you’re comfortable with how syncthing works, you can also type brew services start syncthing to keep it running in the background.

 With syncthing running either on the command line or background, navigate a browser to http://127.0.0.1:8384.
 This is the web interface for controlling syncthing.